dspiegel29/ArtofStatistics/README.md

 # Errata

-* page 26 Figure 1.1  This is not strictly an error, but on reflection I think it would have been better to use dots instead of bars when the axis does not have a zero origin
+* page 26 Figure 1.1 At the end of the legend, add 'Rather than a bar-chart, it may be better to use dots for the data-points when the axis does not start at zero.'
 * page 86 line -9.
-"2,190" should read "2,910"
+'2,190' should read '2,910'
 * page 110 The 'M' in STEM should be 'Mathematics' and not 'Medicine'
 * page 156 line 9.  'large' should be 'smaller'
 * pages 191 to 200 - see below
-* page 206, header says "Chapter 7", should be "Chapter 8"
+* page 206, header says 'Chapter 7', should be 'Chapter 8'
 * page 212 Figure 8.3 – the label ‘Head’ on the first lower branch should be 'Tail'
 * page 222, line -3, '2014' should be '2013'
 * page 225 legend to Figure 8.5, '2014' should be '2013'